mabo1215/bodhi-vlm/README.md

 ---

-## License and contact
+## License

-See the repository and submodule repositories for license and contact information.
+This project is licensed under the Apache License, Version 2.0 (Apache 2.0).